jlukenichols/KUDellWarrantyChecker/README.md

 # KUDellWarrantyChecker
- Reads a list of Dell service tags from a PDQ Inventory report, performs a Dell API lookup to get Dell warranty data, then imports that data back into PDQ Inventory
+ Reads a list of Dell service tags from a CSV file, performs a Dell API lookup to get Dell warranty data, dumps that data into a CSV file, then imports it into PDQ Inventory